 How to take action against unwanted phone calls

-You can’t stop unwanted phone calls completely, but you or your relative can reduce the risk by taking the following steps:
+You can’t stop unwanted phone calls completely, but you can reduce the risk by taking the following steps:

 - Sign up to the Telephone Preference Service (TPS).